 All FRODOSpec data are flat-fielded and a sky-subtracted spectrum is created by the pipeline (and included in the reduced multi-extension FITS file) as described above.
 However, at the present time we do not apply any sort of flux calibration or telluric correction to pipeline-processed data.
 Users may therefore wish to add a standard star observation to their FRODOSpec observing sequence so that their calibration observations are matched in time and airmass with the science data; see the SPRAT Phase2 guidelines for details on how to do this using the Sequence Builder; the sequence of observations and configurations would be essentially the same for the two instruments.
 Links to tables of spectro-photometric standard stars are provided by ESO here.

 All RISE data are run through a modified version of the IO:O data pipeline on the morning after the data was taken.
 The pipeline debiases, removes a scaled dark frame, and flat-fields the data using a library flat which is updated every few months.
+The original V+R visible band filter caused no detector fringing.
+The near-IR filter does show weak fringing however no automated fringe subtraction is currently being applied by the pipline.
 An automated email is sent when reduced data are available for download.

 When the enclosure is open, a 10 sec exposure is taken automatically once per minute with each of the three camares.
 All data are automatically dark subtracted and flat-fielded and a world coordinate system fitted.
 Skycam-Z data remain proprietary.
 However, SkyCam-A and SkyCam-T data are then immediately released, both as JPEG and FITS files here.
-In addition both browsable (2013; 2014) and searchable image archives are available.
+In addition both browsable ( 2019; 2018; 2017; etc) and searchable image archives are available.